 Fall has arrived leaving us all excited for the coming days of stepping on crunchy leaves, pulling out boots from the back of the closet, sipping pumpkin spice lattes, and enjoying our favorite fall activities.
 While there have been many changes this year, especially in regards to travel, you still deserve to relax and enjoy the beauty of autumn in Council Bluffs.
 Take a break from the monotony of life sheltered at home by staying in the comforts of one of Council Bluffs’ hotels.

 Start planning your perfect fall staycation in Council Bluffs!
-Go apple picking at Ditmar’s Orchard, enjoy a spooky flashlight tour of the Historic Squirrel Cage Jail or check out our awesome pumpkin patches, Pioneer Trail Orchard & Pumpkin Patch and Welch’s Pumpkin Patch.
+Go apple picking at Ditmars Orchard & Vineyard, enjoy a spooky flashlight tour of the Historic Squirrel Cage Jail or check out our awesome pumpkin patch Welch’s Pumpkin Patch.

 UNique pieces of art are found throughout Council Bluffs.
 Visit the Hoff Family Arts and Culture Center, snap a photo with all of our UNsculptures, visit our Eagle of Honor, and check out our newest mural, a photographic collage representing current and historic times in Council Bluffs.
 Plan out your art tour with a full list of our public art pieces.